MCreator/MCreator/plugins/mcreator-localization/help/default/armor/is_horse.md

-Determinate if it is a horse armor.
+Determine if it is a horse armor